-The key metrics which describe our System from commencement to completion are as follows: (1) Start occurs when a Statement of Work ("SOW") is signed with a customer; (2) Deployment is defined as the period of time following the signed SOW until acceptance is achieved on the System; (3) Operational describes a System which has achieved acceptance.
-The majority of Systems revenue occurs during the deployment stage, and once a system reaches acceptance, software maintenance and support begins.
+The key metrics which describe our System from commencement to completion are as follows: (1) Start occurs "Start" is defined as when we sign a Statement of Work ("SOW") is signed with a customer; (2) Deployment "Deployment" is defined as the period of time following the signed SOW until the acceptance is achieved on of the System; (3) Operational describes "Operational" is defined as achieving acceptance of a System which has achieved acceptance.
+System.
+The majority of Systems revenue occurs during the deployment stage.
+Deployment, and once a system System reaches acceptance, software maintenance and support begins.

-Software maintenance and support: Software maintenance and support refer to support services that provide our customers with technical support, updates, and upgrades to the embedded software license.
-Fees for the software maintenance and support services are typically payable in advance on a quarterly, or annual basis over the term of the software maintenance and support service contract, which term can range from one to 15 years but, for a substantial majority of our software maintenance and support contracts, is 15 years.
+Software maintenance and support: Software maintenance "Software Maintenance and support refer to Support" is defined as support services that provide our customers with technical support, updates, and upgrades to the embedded software license.
+Fees for the software maintenance Software Maintenance and support services Support are typically payable in advance on a quarterly, or annual basis over the term of the software maintenance Software Maintenance and support service Support contract, which term can range from one to 15 years but, for a substantial majority of our software maintenance Software Maintenance and support Support contracts, is 15 years.

-Operation services: We provide our customers with assistance operating the system and ensuring user experience is optimized for efficiency and effectiveness.
-Fees for operation services are typically invoiced to our customers on a time and materials basis monthly in arrears or using a fixed fee structure.
-Also included in operation services is revenue generated from the sales of spare parts to our customers as needed to service their System.
+Operation services: We provide our customers with assistance operating the system System and ensuring user experience is optimized for efficiency and effectiveness effectiveness ("Operation Services").
+Fees for operation services Operation Services are typically invoiced to our customers on a time and materials basis monthly in arrears or using a fixed fee structure.
+Also included in operation services Operation Services is revenue generated from the sales of spare parts to our customers as needed to service their System.